-At the direction of NIH, USC is listed as the primary site for all components, including components where USC has no budget.
+USC is listed as the primary site for all components, including components where USC has no budget.
 System limitations in ASSIST do not allow a key person to be listed with 0.00 calendar months.
 In order for ASSIST to validate the components where USC has no budget, Dr. Toga is listed with 0.01 calendar months of effort in each project period of the Public Engagement Core and Projects 1-3 as the Contact PI.
 Dr. Toga’s effort has been partially moved from the Admin Core to the 4 other components listed above so as to not artificially inflate effort calculations for the overall program.
 The funds requested in the Admin Core ($12,133/yr) represents 0.60 calendar months of actual effort, including effort in the 4 other components where USC has no budget (see table below).